 What fuels your life force?
 We all want to be happy and healthy.
-But our culture, filled with junk food and stress, collides with our biology, too often triggering wight gain and health issues.
+But our culture, filled with junk food and stress, collides with our biology, too often triggering weight gain and health issues.
 Join us for an honest exploration of the science and the art of living well in our modern world, with Annie Kay, dietitian/integrative lifestyle educator, yoga therapist, and author.

 The full true story of human nutrition is not yet told by the Dietary Guidelines for Americans.
 But it’s a start.
 The Scientific Report for the Dietary Guidelines for Americans (DGA) is out, and it’s time for all nutritionists and foodie/activitists to dive in and weigh in.
 You have until early April to submit your comments.